BuonicosII/landing-page/README.md

 # landing-page
-Repo for TOP's landing page project
+This is Buonicos's TOP's landing page project